cieltan/robofriends/README.md

 ## Summary

-This is a simple React app using smart components and the Robohash API.
+This is a simple React app using the Robohash API.